kivkivov/Celeste-Superdash-Resources/hardrooms.md

 ### **IMPORTANT:**

-Lastly, make sure to stay CROUCHED while waiting on the cloud and jumping off the cloud.
-This makes the jump much less precise.
+Lastly, make sure to stay CROUCHED while waiting on and jumping off the cloud.
+This makes it so you don't need to adjust for the wind nearly as much (or at all).

  ## Summit B 3000M - Flag 12